nok-ko/docs/maps/Lab.md

 ## Notes & Strategies

-- Due to less spawn weapons, the classic mutator is not recommend.
+- Due to fewer spawn weapons, the classic mutator is not recommended on this map.

 ## Spawn Register